vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 ### 3.1 Parameters affecting the Cost Performance.

+After looking for a lot of papers and citations about the Cache Memory Organization and characteristics we came to some findings about the parameters which affect the cost and their relationship between.

 * **Speed of Memory**
 It is known that the faster a memory is the more costly is going to be because its elements are more expensive to be fabricated.
 * **Size of Memory**